netlify-marco/auto-annotated-portfolio/content/pages/index.md

       something they've seen/heard of before.

       3. Contact the security team via internal comms and CC
-      <security@netlify.com> (if needed on support ticket)4.
-Create internal
+      <security@netlify.com> (if needed on support ticket)

-      bug/security ticket for Sec/Eng teams to track the resolution of the secuity issue.
+      4. Create internal bug/security ticket for Sec/Eng teams to track the resolution of the security issue.

       ```